Start With Microsoft Power Apps Tutorials

 In Power Apps, you can develop three types of Apps.
 Here are those:

-- Cards are micro-applications designed for specific tasks or notifications.
-They provide a concise and actionable interface, often embedded within other platforms like Microsoft Teams.
+• Cards are micro-applications designed for specific tasks or notifications.
+They provide a concise, actionable interface, often embedded in other platforms like Microsoft Teams.

-- In this case, you can connect to various data sources, similar to canvas apps, to pull relevant information for the task.
+• In this case, you can connect to various data sources, as Canvas apps do, to pull relevant information for the task.

 Try Power Apps for FREE